faiface/par-lang/docs/src/types/function.md

 ## Construction

-Function values [match](TODO) their argument inside square brackets, followed by an expression computing the result.
+Function values bind their argument inside square brackets, followed by an expression computing the result.

 ```par